 In 2017, in order to support evidence-based policymaking, upon initiative of the GEC (supported by UNDP and PROLoG/USAID), a comprehensive basic study on “Gender Equality in Georgia- Barriers and Recommendations” was carried out.
 The study includes national level information on gender equality and is intended to inform policymaking.

-In June, 2017 with the establishment of the Inter-Agency Commission on Gender Equality, Violence against Women and Domestic Violence (the GE/VAWC) co-chaired by the Assistant to the Prime-Minister of Georgia on Human Rights and Gender Equality Issues and the Deputy Minister of Justice, the institutional framework for gender equality has been strengthened further.
+In June, 2017 with the establishment of the Inter-Agency Commission on Gender Equality, Violence against Women and Domestic Violence (the GE/VAWC) co-chaired by the Advisor to the Prime-Minister of Georgia on Human Rights and Gender Equality Issues and the Deputy Minister of Justice, the institutional framework for gender equality has been strengthened further.

 The mandate of the GE/VAWC covers gender equality, VAW/DV and WPS issues.
 Positioned under the office of the Prime Minister of Georgia, the Commission ensures co‐ordination, implementation, monitoring and evaluation of policies and measures to advance gender equality and performs functions under the Article 10 of the Istanbul Convention.

 The deputy ministerial-level composition of the GE/VAWC includes representatives from the relevant line ministries, Legal Aid Service (LAS), the Public Broadcaster, the State Fund for the Protection and Assistance of Victims of Human Trafficking (State Fund) as its members and the PDO, the GEC of the Parliament, and the Supreme Court as observers.
-To ensure participation of civil society, the GE/VAWC is operating thematic taskforces, including the Task Force on Ending Violence against Women (EVAWTF), Task force on Harmful Practices and relevant working groups.
+To ensure participation of civil society, the GE/VAWC is operating thematic taskforces .

 In 2018, the GoG has approved the Governmental Action Plan on Human Rights.
-One of the chapters of the Action Plan is dedicated to GEWE (see Annex 7).
-Furthermore, “the Action Plan for 2018-2020 on the Measures to be Implemented for Combating Violence against Women and Domestic Violence and Protection of Victims” (VAW/DV NAP, see Annex 8) and the WPS NAP 2018-2020 were approved (WPS NAP, see Annex 6).
+One of the chapters of the Action Plan is dedicated to GEWE.
+Furthermore, “the Action Plan for 2018-2020 on the Measures to be Implemented for Combating Violence against Women and Domestic Violence and Protection of Victims” and the WPS NAP 2018-2020 were approved.

 In order to establish a position of a gender equality advisor as a permanent institutional mechanism within the municipalities, relevant legislative amendments have been made to the “Law on Gender Equality” and “Local Self-Governance Code” in 2016.
 Gender equality councils have been created at the local self-government level and advisors on gender equality issues have been appointed in certain municipalities.